-Given our country’s mounting nursing shortage, registered nurses have been and will continue to be in high demand for many years to come, with the U.S. Bureau of Labor Statistics projecting the profession to grow 15 percent from 2016 to 2026.
+Given our country’s mounting nursing shortage, registered nurses have been and will continue to be in high demand for many years to come, with the U.S. Bureau of Labor Statistics (BLS) projecting the profession to grow 7 percent from 2019 to 2029, adding 221,900 jobs.

 Nursing, according to the U.S. Bureau of Labor Statistics, is growing at a faster rate than the average for all occupations.
 Such growth comes as the result of our nation’s need to increase healthcare services for an aging population as well as provide more preventive care.
 But even in times of economic uncertainty, registered nurses can typically find employment somewhere.
 After all, hospital systems across the country would not be able to function without them.

 5. You’ll have access to a flexible work schedule.